aroma23/JS_Case_Study/vitest/README.md

 4) Community support is less than JEST but community is growing
 5) Must be extended with HTTP client libraries for API testings Options include: Axios, SuperTest, Pactum and etc
+6) Has ability to selectively run tests using only, skip, --testNamePattern or grep
+    eg: npx vitest run --testNamePattern="user"